Media

 Author Steven T. Callan Biography

-Steven T. Callan is the award-winning author of The Case of the Missing Game Warden, a “Best First Novel” award finalist in the Next Generation Indie Book Awards and published by Epicenter Press.
+Steven T. Callan is the award-winning author of The Case of the Missing Game Warden, a 2022 “Best First Novel” Award Finalist in the Next Generation Indie Book Awards and published by Epicenter Press.
 Callan’s first two books, both nonfiction and published by Coffeetown Press, earned excellent reviews and captured awards.
-His debut book, Badges, Bears, and Eagles, was a 2013 “Book of the Year” award finalist (ForeWord Reviews).
+His debut book, Badges, Bears, and Eagles—The True-Life Adventures of a California Fish and Game Warden, was a 2013 “Book of the Year” Award Finalist (Foreword Reviews).
 His second book, The Game Warden’s Son, was named “Best Outdoor Book of 2016” by the Outdoor Writers Association of California.
-Callan is the recipient of the 2014, 2015, and 2016 “Best Outdoor Magazine Column” awards from the Outdoor Writers Association of California.
-The author is an active member of Mystery Writers of America, Western Writers of America, Outdoor Writers Association of California, and Redding Writers Forum.
-He is currently editing his second novel in the Henry Glance series.
+Steve’s second novel in the Game Warden Henry Glance series, The Outlaw from Newville, is scheduled for release by Epicenter Press on June 10, 2025.
+He is currently writing the third novel in the Game Warden Henry Glance series.

 Passionate about the environment, Steve and his wife, Kathy, are avid anglers, kayakers, bird-watchers, and scuba divers.
 They live in the Redding area.